Like what you are reading? Share it...

 Making Parents’ Decisions Easier

-David finds he is often referred by local mommy blogger groups who like him because he is “knowledgeable, fast and efficient.”
+David finds he is often referred by local mommy groups who like him because he is “knowledgeable, fast and efficient.”
 He charges installed prices per item for easy decision making by parents.
 Gates are a big part of his business for both stairs and to divide the home into safe zones for the children by keeping them in the parents’ sight.

 “The biggest overlooked hazards I see are camera monitors and cords too close to the crib.
 Parents don’t see how the baby can reach it.
 It’s definitely an education process,” David explains.
-“Recently there were some blog postings about furniture tipping and I got a lot of calls about that.
+“Recently there were some postings about furniture tipping and I got a lot of calls about that.
 Parents just need to see it could happen to their child.”

 Time Saving for More Family Time